Silver Landings

 Silver Landings is the sixth studio album by American singer-songwriter Mandy Moore, released on March 6, 2020, via Verve Forecast Records.
-It is her first studio album in 11 years, following fifth studio album Amanda Leigh (2009).
+It is her first studio album in 11 years, following her fifth studio album Amanda Leigh (2009).
 Moore was due to promote the album with a North American tour, before it was postponed due to the COVID-19 pandemic.

 Silver Landings received generally positive reviews from music critics.
-On Metacritic, the album has a weighted average score of 75 out of 100, based on ten critics, indicating "generally favorable reviews."
-The album debuted at number 134 on the US Billboard 200 chart with 6,800 units in its first week, it was her sixth studio album to debut on the chart.
+On Metacritic, the album has a weighted average score of 75 out of 100, based on ten critics, indicating "generally favorable reviews".
+The album debuted and peaked at number 134 on the US Billboard 200 chart with 6,800 units sold in its first week.

 Background

 In July 2012, Moore announced that she would be collaborating with her then-husband, musician Ryan Adams, on her upcoming album.
 She said, "There's tremendous influence right now around the house... from the music I've been introduced to and being very happy and in a healthy, happy relationship… I think that still garners a lot of material to write about."
 In a July 2014 interview with CBS News, Moore said that 2014 was "the year of actual progress forward" on her upcoming album and said it was more "dangerous" and "raw" than her previous albums, and said that she hoped to start recording the album in Adams's studio later in the summer.
 In September 2015, Moore said that she was continuing to work on the album.
 "I've been working on music steadily for the last couple of years," she explained.
 "I guess 2016 will be the re-emergence of my music.
 That side of my life has been dormant for too long in my opinion."

 In July 2017, following her divorce from Adams, Moore announced her intentions to return to music in an interview with People.
 She said, "I want to return to music" and that "I don't have a record label, but I have a lot of music written.
 Next year, I've decided I'm putting it out there!"
 In July 2018, she also said on Jimmy Kimmel Live! that she might collaborate with her future husband, musician Taylor Goldsmith, on her new music.
 Subsequently, Goldsmith co-wrote all the songs on Silver Landings together with Moore.